 I've been making music since I started piano lessons at 6 years old.
 I love teaching and have been doing so privately and in classroom settings throughout my career.

-My wife and are empty nesters of three children but no grandchildren yet... <sigh>.
+My wife and are empty nesters of three children and our first grandchild due Spring of 2020!

 Musically, I started with classical piano and progressed to jazz and pop music as a teenager.
 In junior high, playing trumpet in band progressed to playing bass in jazz ensemble.
 Finally, acoustic guitar satisfied my need for something to play songs with that was more portable than a keyboard.

 Initially, my desire to be a studio session musician resulted in pursuing a wide variety of musical skills, instruments, and segments of the music world.
 From arranging and composing for orchestra and rap albums, to audio engineering/consulting and music typesetting, my experience became very diverse.
 Loving so many styles of music, I played professionally such diverse things as salsa piano, folk guitar, jazz bass, and funk drumming.
 I also love teaching and have developed curricula for several schools as well as guest-taught at numerous universities and conferences.